Supporting children and young people with their mental health and wellbeing

 There are ways in which you can support them to understand what is currently happening:

-- Public Health England have produced guidance for parents and carers on supporting children and young people’s mental health and wellbeing during the outbreak
+- Public Health England have produced guidance for parents and carers on supporting children and young people’s mental health and wellbeing during the pandemic

 - Young Minds have shared 10 top tips from their parent’s helpline, alongside a blog for young people